 Flat tensile test specimens shall be used for specified thicknesses up to and including 12.5mm.
 The tensile test specimen shall be prepared so that both rolled surfaces are maintained.
 For thicknesses exceeding 12.5mm, round tensile test specimens will be used.
 For thicknesses up to and including 40mm, the longitudinal axis of the round tensile test specimen shall be located at a distance from the surface equal to half of the thickness.
-For thicknesses over 40mm, the longitudinal axis of the round tensile test specimen shall be located at a distance from one of the surfaces equal to one quarter of the thickness.
+For thicknesses over 40mm, the longitudinal axis of the round tensile test specimen shall be located at a distance from the surface specimen shall be located at a distance from one of the surfaces equal to one quarter of the thickness.